Model Water Efficient Landscape Ordinance

 New development and retrofitted landscape water efficiency standards are governed by the Model Water Efficient Landscape Ordinance (MWELO).
 The MWELO is also referenced by Title 24, Part 11, Chapters 4 and 5 CalGreen Building Code.
 All local agencies must adopt, implement, and enforce the MWELO or a local Water Efficient Landscape Ordinance (WELO) that is at least as effective as the MWELO.
 Usually, local agencies that adopt WELOs create a more stringent ordinance than MWELO.

 The purpose of water efficient landscape ordinances is to not only increase water efficiency but to improve environmental conditions in the built environment.
-Landscaping should be valued beyond the esthetic because landscapes replace habitat lost to development and provide many other related benefits such as improvements to public health and quality of life, climate change mitigation, energy and materials conservation and increased property values.
+Landscaping should be valued beyond the aesthetic because landscapes replace habitat lost to development and provide many other related benefits such as improvements to public health and quality of life, climate change mitigation, energy and materials conservation and increased property values.

-Local agencies are required to report on implementation annually by January 31 of each year to DWR’s Water Use Efficiency branch using the WUEdata Portal.
+Local agencies are required to report on implementation annually by January 31 of each year to DWR’s Water Use Efficiency Branch using the WUEdata Portal.

-DWR worked with local agencies, water suppliers, landscape industry groups and public interested parties to prepare the current (2015) updated MWELO.
+DWR worked with local agencies, water suppliers, landscape industry groups, and public interested parties to prepare the current updated MWELO.
 To join a list of MWELO interested parties or to join the active Landscape Statewide Advisory Group (LSAG) email Landscape@water.ca.gov with either “MWELO interested party” or “Join LSAG” in the subject line.

 Rulemaking Announcements